andy-hanson/mason-bad/README.md

 Case
 ---

-With `case` you can neatly deal with all the potential values of a variable.
+With `case` you can branch based on the value of a variable.

 	count-string. |a
 		case a